AdityaNair99/AdityaNair99.github.io/experience.markdown

 # Experience

+## **Google/ Software Engineer**
+## JUN 2022 - PRESENT | SUNNYVALE, CA
+- Working as a member of the Discovery Affinity Server team in the Identity & Connections Organization, supporting development of AI/ML recommendation services, pipelines, and components handling a throughput of millions of queries per second
+- Aided in the design of and helped implement company wide, cross-org changes to bring Google services into compliance with DMA and EU Sovereignty
+- Contributed to anti-spam and safety features for Gmail
+- Developed an MVP in two weeks using adapter tuning and style transfer on internal generative models to generate new content for Google products
+- Developing in C++, Python, Java, a variety of scripting languages

 ## **Veeva Systems/ Associate Software Engineer**
 ## MAR 2021 - JUN 2022 | PLEASANTON, CA
-- Working as part of the CDB team under the Clinical Database Management System organization
+- Worked on the Workbench team in the Clinical Data Management Suite Organization.
-- Helped to develop a tool that allows users to first ingest clinical data from multiple sources into a single repository and subsequently query, analyze and export this data
+- The Workbench product is a data cleaning and reporting solution that allows users to create data listings and query execution data
-- Developed internal tools and then used those to create infrastructure for customer facing features
-- Mainly working with the Spring Framework
+- Created several proof of concepts using Spring Framework to support large scale task/email scheduling and cross-environment data transfer.
+Each of these eventually became production-ready features in the core product
+- Introduced an asynchronous trigger system using ActiveMQ and JMS

 ## **Bridgewater Associates/ Software Engineering Intern-Workshop Participant**
 ## JUL 2020 | VIRTUAL